Best Genetic Engineering Colleges 2021

 Johns Hopkins University

 One of the most trusted names when it comes to medical sciences in general as well as Genetic Engineering colleges, Johns Hopkins University offers exciting degree programs on the intersections of science, engineering and medicine.
-Founded as far back in 1962, it now sports the Largest pre-clinical department.
-Its flagship Master’s of Science and Engineering program prepares individuals in the prevalent tools and techniques of numerous research areas, namely, Biomedical Data Science, Translational Cell & Tissue Engineering, Genomics and Systems Biology, among others.
-Moreover, it also offers a BS, MSE Innovation & Design, Tsinghua-JHU Dual MS, MD-PhD, a standalone PhD along with several postdoctoral fellowships.
+Founded as far back as 1962, it now sports the Largest pre-clinical department.
+Its flagship Master of Science and Engineering program prepares individuals with the prevalent tools and techniques of numerous research areas, namely, Biomedical Data Science, Translational Cell & Tissue Engineering, Genomics and Systems Biology, among others.
+Moreover, it also offers a BS, MSE Innovation & Design, Tsinghua-JHU Dual MS, MD-PhD, and a standalone PhD along with several postdoctoral fellowships.

 Department of Genome Sciences, University of Washington